 It soon became clear that fundraising would become an integral part of the Auxiliary's efforts.
 The first Valley Ball was held in November 1946.
 Other events, such as bridge parties, tennis matches, carnivals, and horse and pony shows, soon followed.
 The Auxiliary raised $148,000 – enough to frame, furnish and equip an entire third floor for the new hospital.

 The Valley Hospital opened on August 8, 1951.
 By then, the Auxiliary had branches in 14 towns, working tirelessly to support the hospital through volunteerism, fundraising and community relations.
-Today, the Auxiliary continues that mission with more than 800 members and 15 local branches.
+Today, the Auxiliary continues that mission with almost 800 members and 12 local branches.

 Through the Years: a Timeline of Giving